ttimbers/2015-03-30_SFU/Survey/README.md

 ![](fig/Q2.jpg)
 ![](fig/Q3.jpg)

-As with most good things in life, the code for these plots can be found on Github: <URL>
+As with most good things in life, the code for these plots can be found on Github: https://github.com/ttimbers/2015-03-30_SFU/blob/master/Survey/MBB_SWC_Survey.R

 I also asked survey participants to comment on any other computer programming and/or data science topics you would be interested in learning about.
 Here’s what people said